Crestview Aggravated Battery on a Pregnant Woman Defense Lawyer

 Most people in your situation are scared and unsure of what to do after being charged with such a serious offense.
 It makes it even worse when the alleged victim is someone you love or care about.
 Just remember one thing: This isn’t over.
 Your fate isn’t set in stone.
 You still have a chance to affect the outcome, and get your family back.

-When you’re ready to reach out for some help, I welcome your call.
+When you’re ready to reach out for some help, we welcome your call.

-If you have been charged with Aggravated Battery on a Pregnant Woman in Crestview, call me at (850) 243-6097 for a free confidential consultation.
+If you have been charged with Aggravated Battery on a Pregnant Woman in Crestview, call Flaherty Defense Firm at (850) 398-8098 for a free confidential consultation.